 Gumshoe's salary is so low that he can only afford the cheapest of instant noodles despite being a police detective.
 Justified as he's often incompetent, though one suspects Edgeworth would never actually let him get too poor, and that his moments of competence are generously rewarded.

-Phoenix and Maya are often noted to be poor (which is odd in itself, given that Phoenix is a successful defense attorney), but Maya loves to eat and often insists that Phoenix takes her out for burgers to satiate her hunger.
+Phoenix and Maya are often noted to be poor (which makes sense, given how Phoenix is only seen taking a case every few months), but Maya loves to eat and often insists that Phoenix takes her out for burgers to satiate her hunger.
 On several occasions Phoenix is made to host large, end of game feasts for the protagonists as well.

 Ron DeLite notes his wife loves the finest things in life, including food, thus his need to become Mask*DeMasque.

 Numerous Touhou characters possess inexplicable sources of food.
 Reimu consistently complains about a lack of donations to the shrine, yet never lacks for food (despite what's commonly depicted in fan portrayals), and even throws a party at the end of almost every game.
 Koumakan and Eientei are both gargantuan mansions with equally gargantuan staffs to support without any source of income (though a resident of the latter has recently opened a clinic).
 Even Marisa falls into this, as not even she cares about her pathetic attempt at a business and she doesn't steal perishables.
 This being Gensoukyou however, A Wizard Did It is a perfectly valid explanation.